Phinizy Swamp Nature Park

 Phinizy Swamp Nature Park is a 1100 acre nature park in Augusta, Georgia.
 The park contains wetlands and woodlands and has a campus for water research and environmental education, which includes a visitor center.
 It has many bald cypresses draped in Spanish moss and forests of loblolly trees.
 Birds commonly found at Phinizy Swamp include: red-shouldered hawks, great blue herons, sora, wood ducks and bald eagles.
-Sometimes the park yields rarities for Georgia, including black-bellied whistling ducks, and a cave swallow, in 2004.
-Other wildlife commonly found in the park include frogs and toads; snakes, including water moccasin, pigmy rattlesnake, and copperhead; beavers and muskrat; turtles; and dragonflies.
-Fishing and hunting are not permitted within the park.
-Phinizy Swamp Nature Park is managed by Phinizy Center for Water Sciences.
+Sometimes the park yields rarities for Georgia, including black-bellied whistling ducks, which nested in the park in 2010, and a cave swallow, in 2004.